riskiip/community_blog_rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Building Community Blog Web App using Ruby on Rails

+Try to learning something new, i try to build simple Community Blog that has feature of create, update, delete and view post Also with comment on each post

+Project Setup

+* Rails Framework version 6.0.2.2

-* Ruby version
+* Ruby version 2.6.5p114

-* System dependencies

-* Configuration
+* Yarn version 1.22.4

-* Database creation

-* Database initialization
+* Database SQLite 3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...